Updated November 30, 2025

 The impact of this trend cannot be overstated.
 Cybersecurity labeling encourages manufacturers to prioritize security as a core component during design.
 With increasing scrutiny, device makers are incentivized to adopt best practices in cybersecurity.

 More importantly, it empowers users.
 Knowledge is power, after all.
-Patients and healthcare providers can make informed decisions when selecting devices based on their security labels, which leads to better safeguarding of sensitive information.
+Patients and healthcare providers can make informed decisions when selecting devices based on their security labels, resulting in better safeguarding of sensitive information.

 Integrating Tamper-Proof Seals and Cybersecurity Labeling

 So, how do we marry tamper-proof seals and cybersecurity labeling?
 Integrating these two security measures can create a fortified defense against unauthorized access and cyber threats.
-Imagine a multi-layered security approach that ensures both physical and digital protection.
+Envision a multi-layered security approach that provides comprehensive protection for both physical and digital assets.

 In practice, combining these features means creating a cohesive security framework.
 Devices equipped with both a clear cybersecurity label and a visible tamper-proof seal can boost overall accountability and deterrence against tampering or breaches.